A - hypothetical and contrarian - view on why the superbug crisis will allow some teams to pull away from competition.

 In spite of the negative fallout , this crisis may have an upside for some teams.
 It may actually strengthen the competitive advantage of some organisations vis-a-vis others.
 These advantages will be sector, industry or geography agnostic.
 They will extend from qualities of teams irrespective of origin, size or industry.
 I'd like to discuss some of these qualities here.

 This outbreak is an inflection point.
 It could mark a behavioural shift toward large-scale digital remote collaboration.
 The shift is away from remote collaboration as 'gap filler' between co-located work.
 Remote becomes de facto; co-located only when absolutely necessary.
 It is the basis of an emergent workforce.
 In this new world, the transacting parties don't feel the need to meet.
-Many won't ever meet in person during the collaboration / project process, or after. like in some Hollywood movie with Leonardo DiCaprio.
+Many won't ever meet in person during the collaboration / project process, or after.
+Like in some Hollywood spy movie.

-Why this shift?
-The superbug crisis has outright eliminated the co-located option.
-In doing so, it has revealed co-located's painful, time-consuming dimension.
-Some teams realise this naturally.
-They change tactics to actually become more effective than they were before the outbreak.
+Potential behavior change reaches a tipping point when options are removed.
+The pandemic has outright eliminated the co-located option, and tipped existing remote work behavior closer to a full-on shift.
+In doing so, we begin to see the co-located model's painful, time-consuming dimension.
+Some teams realise this immediately and naturally.
+Rather than resist, they embrace the new behavior to actually become more effective than they were before the outbreak.

 These teams are somehow more prepared to be NOT reliant on co-located-based collaboration.
 These teams are also faster and better when working online and remotely.